American Studies ETDs

 Fourth Committee Member

-Peter L. White
+Peter Lewis White

 Recommended Citation

 Blackburn, Regina Lynn.
-"Conscious Agents Of Time And Self: The Lives And Styles Of African-American Women As Seen Through Their Autobiographical Writings."
+"Conscious Agents of Time and Self: The Lives and Styles of African-American Women as Seen Through Their Autobiographical Writings."
 (1978). https://digitalrepository.unm.edu/amst_etds/136